farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 in the build stage, we want to build a wheel from our Python package

 ## How to create the pipeline?
-For pipeline to exist, we need to do it through the codefresh
+For pipeline to exist, we need to do it through the Codefresh